 Thinking of the memory now, makes my heart wake up with aches.
 Our family had the honor of lighting Christ’s candle on Christmas Eve at the Church of the Resurrection.
 My family of three, with my mother, younger brother, and his family of four walked the candle from the back of the sanctuary to the stage without catching ourselves, the carpet, or anyone else on fire.
 We held it together on stage during a heartfelt prayer from Pastor Adam Hamilton.
 Tears slowly found my cheeks and those of my mother and son, Lukas, while we watched the congregation begin to move from darkness to light with the original light coming from Christ’s candle.
 Tradition is to pass the candle allowing for light and then to break into the song, Joy to the World!

 I couldn’t breathe, let alone sing the song.
 I wanted to feel joy again and prayed I would find it.

 I dreaded Christmas morning, the sun rising again as a reminder that our world, our lives go on, even without our loved ones.
 Trying to stop the pain, stop the life I was living, stop the world from turning so quickly, I drove back to the midnight church service.

-During this service I was not in the spotlight with my family.
-I sat alone with responsibility to no one.
+During this service, I was not in the spotlight with my family.
+I sat alone with the responsibility to no one.
 I was able to listen more intently to the message from the pulpit.
-In this state of almost meditation I felt the deep well of pain and tears begin to stream from my body.
-A strange relief, relaxation and rest came over me.
+In this state of almost meditation, I felt the deep well of pain and tears begin to stream from my body.
+A strange relief, relaxation, and rest came over me.
 Peace.
-For a fleeting moment I was at peace.
+For a fleeting moment, I was at peace.

 What’s Best for Me Isn’t Always Best for Everyone